A yellow sun with a smiling face is at the top corner of a horizontal, navy blue oval with the words "morning announcements" written on it in white

 Announcements:

 Coffee House.
-Our first coffee house is on October 9 from 7-9pm in the cafeteria!
+The spring coffee house is on March 19, from 7:00-9:00pm in the cafeteria.
 Performers get in free.
-Sign up using this Form or see Mr. Jannke in room 211.
+Sign up using this FORM or see Mr. Jannke in Room 211.

 Student Parking.
 To obtain a permit to park on campus, licensed seniors and juniors may bring payment of $25 (cash or check payable to Ledyard High School), their license and registration, and the completed pages three and four of the parking packet to the Main Office.
 They can find the packet HERE, or linked above, sent to them via email, or in hard copy in the Main Office.